How to Learn Web Scraping with Python

 • Selenium: A browser automation library you can use to control a web browser.
 Selenium can interact with websites as a user would, and by learning it, you can execute JavaScript while web scraping.

-• Playwright: A browser automation library selenium.
+• Playwright: A browser automation library, like Selenium.
 However, it is more powerful and challenging to learn.

 • Selectorlib: This package makes data extraction easier.
 It allows you to specify XPaths or CSS in a YAML file.
 The Selectorlib browser extension can generate this YAML file by clicking on the required data on a webpage.